Hanging on the cliff: Extreme mass ratio inspiral formation with local two-body relaxation and post-Newtonian dynamics: Discussion and conclusions

-Finally, despite improving on realism by not employing orbit-averages in accounting for two-body relaxation, our approach is still limited on some fronts.
-Our analysis currently addresses spherical systems with a central Schwarzshild MBH.
-However, these results might not hold for axisymmetric or triaxial systems due to aspherical two-body relaxation and orbits naturally penetrating the loss cone \citep{2013ApJ...774...87V,2024arXiv240518500K}, or spinning MBHs \citep{2013MNRAS.429.3155A}.
-Moreover, even restricting to the class of systems we are investigating, we explore a limited region of the $(1-e,a)$ plane.
-Since this choice is not biased (at least for low MBH masses) towards EMRIs or DPs, this does not influence our results on the EMRI-to-DP ratio, but it requires the introduction of corrections on the counts of EMRIs for large MBH masses and limits the maximum $a_0$ which we can explore.
-The latter statement is particularly true for low MBH masses, for which we are not able to reach $a_0 \approx R_\mathrm{inf}$, as most simulated orbits starting from large $a_0$ result in reinitialisations, thus requiring a very large number of runs to find the EMRI-to-DP ratio within a reasonably small error.
-We plan on solving this issue in a follow-up work, as pushing the exploration to larger $a_0$ values is fundamental to understand whether cliffhanger EMRIs make $S(a_0)$ reach a plateau $S(\infty) \neq 0 $ or not.
+Finally, even restricting the discussion to the class of systems we are investigating, we explored a limited region of the $(1-e,a)$ plane.
+Since this choice was not biased (at least for low MBH masses) towards EMRIs or DPs, this did not influence our results on the EMRI-to-DP ratio, but it required the introduction of corrections on the counts of EMRIs for high MBH masses and limits the maximum $a_0$ that we can explore.
+This is particularly true for low MBH masses, for which we are not able to reach $a_0 \approx R_\mathrm{inf}$, as most simulated orbits starting from large $a_0$ result in reinitialisations, thus requiring a very large number of runs to find the EMRI-to-DP ratio within a reasonably small error.
+We plan on solving this issue in a follow-up work, as pushing the exploration to larger $a_0$ values is fundamental in order to understand whether cliffhanger EMRIs allow $S(a_0)$ to reach a plateau $S(\infty) \neq 0 $ or not.

 \begin{appendix}